Research on brood parasites and other curious African birds

 Cuckoos, cuckoo finches, honeyguides, indigobirds and other brood-parasitic birds are the cheats of the bird world, that exploit the care of other species to raise their young.
 In doing so they give us some of the most beautiful examples of adaptation seen in nature, and are also ideal study systems for field research on coevolution – the process by which two or more species affect each other's evolution.

 We are a group of evolutionary biologists studying brood parasites (and other interesting birds) in the field in Choma, Zambia, since 2006.
 We form part of the Behavioural Ecology Group in the University of Cambridge in the UK, and the FitzPatrick Institute of African Ornithology at the University of Cape Town in South Africa.
-The project is led by Claire Spottiswoode, a BBSRC David Phillips Research Fellow in Cambridge and a Research Associate at the Percy FitzPatrick Institute at the University of Cape Town in South Africa.
+The project is led by Claire Spottiswoode, BBSRC David Phillips Research Fellow and Hans Gadow Lecturer in Cambridge, and Research Associate at the Percy FitzPatrick Institute at the University of Cape Town in South Africa.